Just Before The Dawn

 Struggling with many life-changing decisions the author will take you on a journey of one man who finally finds the answers at the end of his life.
 In order to understand and appreciate what Thomas learned about life, God, and death you need to read the last three chapters to fully understand how much he endured and how he finally finds peace.

-Through out the book the author reverts between Rebecca and Thomas and the love that they experienced together and their beautiful memories that they will always treasure.
-But, at the end you will be surprised by what Thomas really wants to do to change his life and what finally does happen.
+Throughout the book the author reverts between Rebecca and Thomas and the love that they experienced together and the beautiful memories that they will always treasure.
+But, in the end, you will be surprised by what Thomas really wants to do to change his life and what finally does happen.

 Does he find love and everlasting happiness?
 What does finally happen between him and Rebecca?
 Why did he write her this letter?
 What do we learn about his feelings for God, Priests, religion, life, and more, you will have to read this very informative, enlightening, well-written and quite illuminating book.